 Examination of psychological theories that inform the skills of counselors and clinical psychologists in various professional settings.
 Topics include psychological theories, the roles of the counselor, listening skills, case conceptualization, treatment methods and intervention strategies.
 Consideration of what it means to be a New Church therapist.
 Students participating in the optional lab will receive the fourth credit.
-Prerequisite: Two psychology courses, including either Psychology 103 or Psychology 203, or instructor permission.
+Prerequisite: Two psychology courses or instructor permission.
 3-4 Credits.